 How to Apply Temporary Solder Mask for Wave Soldering

 Spot mask can be hand applied, dispensed with a pneumatic system, or stencil printed.
 Each application method has its own advantages, disadvantages, and challenges.

 Manually / hand application

 Manual mask application is the most common method because it is simple, requires little set-up, and no capital equipment investment.
-You simply squeeze the bottle to apply mask to the areas that need protection.
-Even though that sounds fool-proof, the way you hold the bottle can have a big impact on how easily the mask is removed.
+You simply squeeze the bottle to apply mask where desired.
+Even though that sounds fool-proof, how the bottle is held can affect mask removal.

-It is common to hold the squeeze bottle straight-up as you move the dispensing tip across the board.
+It is common to hold the squeeze bottle vertically 90° as you move the dispensing tip across the board.
 This can cause three potential problems:

 - When holding the bottle at 90°, the bead of mask tends to be thinner.
 This bead is your draw-string when peeling the mask off, so a thinner strip is more likely to break.

 If you hold the bottle at more of an angle, 60°, the bead will be the proper thickness and allow more precise application reducing these potential problems.

 Pneumatic Mask Dispensing

 Pneumatic dispensing systems reduce the variability in the application process.
 When using a pneumatic dispensing system, mask is pressurized with either compressed air or nitrogen and pushed through a dispensing tip.
 Clogged tips are the biggest headache with this method.